Hermes075/Iris-Images-Preprocessing-for-BSIF-Iris-Recognition/README.md

 # Preprocessing of Iris Images for BSIF-Based Biometric Systems: Canny Algorithm and Iris Unwrapping

+*Arthur Rubio, Lucas Rivière, "Preprocessing of Iris Images for BSIF-Based Biometric Systems: Canny Algorithm and Iris Unwrapping" IPOL (Image Processing On Line) 2023, Paris, France*

 ## Project Description
 This project is divided into two main modules.
 The first module focuses on processing standard iris images, employing techniques like edge detection, normalization, and iris unwrapping.
-Key scripts in this module include `extractRayon.m`, `extractIris.m`, `squareCircle.m`, `f_centre.m`, and `f_normalisation.m`.
+Key scripts in this module include `extractRayon.m`, `extractIris.m` and `squareCircle.m`.
 The second module is dedicated to iris recognition using a BSIF model, with scripts like `example.m`, `extractCode.m`, and `matchCodes.m` providing a similarity score between two iris images.
+If the score is high (over 0.3), the two irises does not belong to the same person.
+On the other hand, if the score is under 0.3, the irises belong to the same individual.

 ## Installation
 To set up the project, install the MATLAB Image Processing Toolbox using the command `pkg load image`.
 No additional installations are required.